pramnora/txt/README.md

 -----

 Text [.txt] files can also be read by most programming languages;
-as a matter of fact, programming language files...are themselves written/saved as being just plain text;
+as a matter of fact, programming language files...are themselves written/saved as being just plain text ASCII codes;
 only, instead of using the regular filename extension: [.txt];
 they use a different file name extension to indicate which programming language created that file:
 - [.c], C programming language code file